 - Do this for 30 minutes a day if you can.
 If you have time, longer sessions are advisable or even do it twice a day.

 - But you are not here to suffer.
 If sensations come up and you feel that you have to move, feel free to move, then come back to where you were and try again.
 It’s possible that you’ll do this exercise and not feel anything; it will still be good for you.

-There is little better than the iliopsoas release in constructive rest position.
+There is not much better when it come to releasing the psoas than constructive rest position.
 It can change the way your day goes and how your lower back and other aches and pains might feel if you do it in the morning.
 It can affect the quality of your sleep if you do it at night.
 We love constructive rest!